F-A-C-C-T/pyfacct/README.md

 	compromised_account_sequpdate = seq_update_dict.get('compromised/account')
 	```

-8. Additional information about API you can find in the TI&A web interface or in TI&A Integration Guide.
+8. Additional information about API you can find in the TI web interface or in TI Integration Guide.

 9. Full version of program:
 	```python